Skip to main content

 Once you have decided to file a lawsuit, you may need help figuring out how to get started.
 Filing a lawsuit is not always a clear and straightforward process.
 Even basic decisions such as where to sue might be more complex than they seem.

-For example, suppose you want to file a breach of contract lawsuit against a contractor.
+Suppose you want to file a breach of contract lawsuit against a contractor.
 In that case, you must consider whether you can satisfy each element of a breach of contract case.
+You’ll also need to know whether the contractor has the money or income to pay for any damages you’d claim.

 The clock for the statute of limitations of a particular cause of action may start running at different times.
 Three of the most common times that the clock can start to run are as follows: